Debugging Remote Scripts

 In this blog post I'll show by example how you can

-1. set a "breakpoint" to your shell script or Python program, and then
+1. set a "breakpoint" to a Python program, shell script or Makefile, and then

-2. get interactive access to your program - even if it runs on a remote host or in a container.
+2. get interactive access to the program - even if it runs on a remote host or in a container.

 The idea is to make the script call home where you want it to stop for debugging.